Hans Vliegenthart Thesis Award

 In the Netherlands, we don’t tend to stick our heads above the parapet.
 Yet, in an increasingly global academic environment this is precisely what we should be doing.
 Utrecht University too should be showcasing its achievements.
 This is why the Utrecht University Fund has set up the Hans Vliegenthart Thesis Award, which awards a cash prize of 2.000 Euro for the best thesis of the year.

-In 2013, participation was open to from students and alumni in the Humanities (History and Art History, Philosophy and Religious Studies, Media and Culture Studies, Languages, Literature and Communication) whose Master theses have been awarded a mark of 8/10 or higher in the year 2013.
+In 2014, participation is open to from students and alumni in the Life Sciences (Medicine, Veterinary Medicine, Biology, Biomedical Sciences, Pharmacy) whose Master theses have been awarded a mark of 8/10 or higher in the year 2014.

 Please read the regulations and conditions for entry